Rivernorth Managed Duration Municipal Income Fund Inc. (NYSEARCA:RMM) Declares Monthly Dividend of $0.09

-Rivernorth Managed Duration Municipal Income Fund Inc. (NYSEARCA:RMM) announced a monthly dividend on Tuesday, April 6th, Wall Street Journal reports.
-Stockholders of record on Friday, April 16th will be given a dividend of 0.0917 per share on Friday, April 30th.
-This represents a $1.10 dividend on an annualized basis and a dividend yield of 5.80%.
-The ex-dividend date of this dividend is Thursday, April 15th.
+Rivernorth Managed Duration Municipal Income Fund Inc. (NYSEARCA:RMM) announced a monthly dividend on Wednesday, April 7th, Wall Street Journal reports.
+Investors of record on Wednesday, June 16th will be given a dividend of 0.0917 per share on Wednesday, June 30th.
+This represents a $1.10 dividend on an annualized basis and a yield of 5.80%.
+The ex-dividend date of this dividend is Tuesday, June 15th.

-In other Rivernorth Managed Duration Municipal Income Fund news, Director John Wayne Hutchens acquired 1,500 shares of the business’s stock in a transaction that occurred on Friday, February 26th.
-The shares were purchased at an average price of $17.90 per share, with a total value of $26,850.00.
-Following the completion of the transaction, the director now owns 4,000 shares in the company, valued at $71,600.
-The acquisition was disclosed in a document filed with the SEC, which is available at this link.
-Also, insider Brian H. Schmucker sold 25,000 shares of the firm’s stock in a transaction that occurred on Wednesday, March 31st.
-The shares were sold at an average price of $18.64, for a total transaction of $466,000.00.
-Following the transaction, the insider now directly owns 4,000 shares in the company, valued at approximately $74,560.
+In related news, Director John Wayne Hutchens purchased 1,500 shares of Rivernorth Managed Duration Municipal Income Fund stock in a transaction dated Friday, February 26th.
+The shares were acquired at an average cost of $17.90 per share, for a total transaction of $26,850.00.
+Following the transaction, the director now directly owns 4,000 shares of the company’s stock, valued at $71,600.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+Also, insider Brian H. Schmucker sold 25,000 shares of the firm’s stock in a transaction on Wednesday, March 31st.
+The stock was sold at an average price of $18.64, for a total value of $466,000.00.
+Following the completion of the transaction, the insider now owns 4,000 shares in the company, valued at $74,560.
 The disclosure for this sale can be found here.

 Rivernorth Managed Duration Municipal Income Fund Inc is a closed ended fixed income mutual fund launched and managed by RiverNorth Capital Management, LLC.
 The fund is co-managed by MacKay Shields LLC.
 It invests in the fixed income markets of the United States.
 The fund primarily invests in investment grade municipal debt securities.